Yang-Mills model for centrally extended 2d gravity: Boundary CFT description of the model

 are the gravity contributions to the $U(1)$ current.
 The corresponding conserved charges are

 Let us check that $Q^\pm$ generate through Poisson brackets residual transformations,

 The action $S_{\scriptscriptstyle CFT}$ can be regarded as describing a dynamical system with Lagrangian

 where ${\cal L}_{\scriptscriptstyle CFT}$ is the integrand in eq.~(\ref{action-conformal}).
-Since the Lagrangian $L$ contains second derivatives with respect to time of $\varphi$ and $a$, the Hamiltonian formulation is a bit more involved than for dynamical systems with only first order time derivatives, see e.\,g. refs.~\cite{Morozov} and~\cite{Govaerts} for reviews.
+Since the Lagrangian $L$ contains second derivatives with respect to time of $\varphi$ and $a$, the Hamiltonian formulation is a bit more involved than for dynamical systems with only first-order time derivatives; see e.\,g. refs.~\cite{Morozov,Govaerts} for reviews.
 The phase space is now formed by the generalized coordinates

 and their conjugate momenta,

 where we have introduced the index $\phi=\varphi,a$.
 The Poisson brackets are the usual ones

 with\, $\phi,\phi'=\varphi,a$ \,and\, $i,j=0,1$.
 And finally, the Hamiltonian reads